-The Board of Equalization (BOE) consists of six members, each appointed by one of the elected members of the Board of Supervisors and representing each of the magisterial districts.
-The BOE holds hearings in which the property owner or their representative can present information to show that the current year assessment is not correct.
-The County Assessor also explains to the BOE how the assessment was determined.
-The members of the BOE then decide to either affirm the assessment or change it.
-The deadline to file an appeal form with the BOE is March 30, 2023, or if a review request has been made to the County Assessor, within thirty (30) days from the County Assessor's response to the review, whichever date is later.
+the BOE then decide to either affirm the assessment or change it.
+The deadline to file an appeal form with the BOE is March 30, 2020, or if a review request has been made to the County Assessor, within thirty (30) days from the County Assessor's response to the review, whichever date is later.
 You may file an appeal form for the BOE even if you have a pending request for assessment review by the County Assessor.
 Your appeal form must be postmarked by the applicable deadline as outlined above.
 Appeal forms are only available by contacting the Real Estate Assessor's Office.